bahrus/for-instance/README.md

 Even if you don't use all this fanatical typing with TypeScript, but stick to JavaScript, following the structure of tests above, resulting in JSON samples, [tools](https://jvilk.com/MakeTypes/) can be utilized to convert that JSON into TypeScript.

-Having created a test / example extending web component, for-instance can now be used to bind to it:
+Having created a test / example extending web component, I can now bind to it:

 ```html
   <for-instance